-This summer, we wished a fond farewell to one of Van Winkle Construction’s most experienced and treasured members.
-Project Superintendent Charles Allen joined Van Winkle Construction in the field in the fall of 1984.
+This summer, we wished a fond farewell to one of Van Winkle Construction’s most experienced and treasured members: Project Superintendent Charles Allen, who joined Van Winkle Construction in the fall of 1984.

-Since then, his incredible character and exceptional work ethic elevated him in the eyes of his peers, coworkers, and clients.
-Charles’ dedication to a job well done brought him great personal and professional satisfaction.
+Charles’ incredible character and exceptional work ethic elevated him in the eyes of his peers, coworkers, and clients.
+His dedication to a job well done brought him great personal and professional satisfaction.
 The high standards he held for himself set an example for those around him.

 Charles on the Project

 In Charles’ own words, he has a “good eye” for buildings.
 His reputation attests to it.
 With merely a glance, Charles could discern the proper or improper construction for a building.
 His unparalleled eye for detail benefited his projects in innumerable ways before standardized BIM and clash detection.
 Central Baptist Church Douglasville experienced Charles’ dedication and talent firsthand.
 Early in the sanctuary’s construction in 2000, Charles noticed that, upon its completion, congregation members seated in the balcony’s back row would hit their heads against the ceiling.
 His quick appraisal saved the Owner, Architect, and construction team from potential disaster.

 Charles According to His Peers

 According to Project Manager David Towles, “Charles was a leader on the projects he was working on, and everyone knew that.”